SelfCareMap

 An at-home Recover guide for faster recovery and pain-free movement

-We’ve all been there: crushed a workout, felt great in the moment… then woke up the next day feeling like we’d been hit by a truck.
-Delayed Onset Muscle Soreness (DOMS) is common—but it doesn’t have to be inevitable.
+We’ve all been there: crushed a workout, felt great in the moment, then woke up the next day feeling like we’d been hit by a truck.
+Delayed Onset Muscle Soreness (DOMS) is common, but it doesn’t have to be inevitable.
+This sensation occurs when microscopic tears in the muscle fibers lead to inflammation and sensitivity.
+While this process is a natural part of muscle growth, excessive soreness can lead to poor form, reduced mobility, and a lack of motivation to return to the gym.
 The good news?
 You can significantly reduce next-day soreness with just 15 minutes of focused recovery work after your session.
 No fancy equipment needed.
 Just consistency and intention.

 What You'll Need